Select Page

 Bone broth, somewhat similar to stock is a mixture of bones, ligaments and water that are boiled, then simmered over a long period of time to release healing compounds such as collagen.
 Bone broth is rich in nutrients and easy to digest, making it a great food when you’re sick and in need of healing.

 Skip the store-bought stock and broth; it doesn’t have nearly the same nutrition and healing benefits of homemade bone broth.
-To make the best bone broth do it at home.
+To make the best bone broth, do it at home.
 Use bones from local farmers or from your own homestead or from a reputable grocer.
 We get our beef bones from the cow that we purchase from a farm in our area.
 To make chicken bone broth, we use the bones directly from the carcass of the chicken we had from dinner the night before.
+You can even make make bone broth from rotisserie chicken if that is all you have it on hand.

-There is an incredible amount of benefits of bone broth.
+There are an incredible amount of bone broth benefits.
 Personally, my top reason to consume bone broth is to support a healthy gut.
 By regularly drinking bone broth, you can reduce inflammation, improve digestion and strengthen the lining of the gut.

 Collagen can be found inside bones with marrow as well as in joints, tendons, ligaments and cartilage.
 It also is in the lining of your digestive system.
 By consuming foods high in collagen, like homemade bone broth, you can acquire more collagen protein naturally to aid in minimizing gut disorders like leaky gut, diarrhea, gas and acid reflux.